DanRoscigno/scraping-prometheus-k8s-with-metricbeat/README.md

 ![kube-state-metrics YAML](https://github.com/DanRoscigno/scraping-prometheus-k8s-with-metricbeat/blob/master/images/kube-state-metrics.png)

 ### Pull data from the Prometheus exporter for Redis.
-Up above is a screenshot of the YAML to deploy a sidecar to export Redis metrics.
+Up above is a screenshot of the YAML to deploy a sidecar to export Redis metrics to Preometheus.
 Metricbeat can pull metrics from Prometheus exporters also.
 Deploy a Metricbeat DaemonSet to autodiscover and collect these metrics.

 Note: Normally the Metricbeat DaeomonSet would autodiscover and collect all of the metrics about the k8s environment and the apps running in there, this config is simplified to show just one example.
 ```
 kubectl create -f metricbeat-prometheus-auto-discover.yaml
 ```
 Let's look at how autodiscover is configured.
-Earlier I showed the guestbook.yaml and that annotations were added to the Redis pods.
+Earlier we looked at the guestbook.yaml and that annotations were added to the Redis pods.
 One of those annotations set prometheus.io/scrape to true, and the other set the port for the Redis metrics to 9121.
 In the Metricbeat DaemonSet config we are configuring autodiscover to look for pods with the scrape and port annotations, which is exactly what Prometheus does.
 ![Metricbeat autodiscover](https://github.com/DanRoscigno/scraping-prometheus-k8s-with-metricbeat/blob/master/images/metricbeat-autodiscover-exporters.png)
-I made this autodiscover more abstract by not specifying port 9121, and substituting the value from the annotation provided by the k8s API so that a single autodiscover config could discover all exporters whether they are for Redis or another technology.
+This autodiscover config is more abstract by not specifying port 9121, and substituting the value from the annotation provided by the k8s API so that a single autodiscover config could discover all exporters whether they are for Redis or another technology (the port numbers for exporters are based on the technology and are published in the [Prometheus wiki](https://github.com/prometheus/prometheus/wiki/Default-port-allocations).

 If you are not familiar with the Prometheus autodiscover configuration, here is part of an example.
 Notice that it uses the same annotations:
 ![Promethus autodiscover](https://github.com/DanRoscigno/scraping-prometheus-k8s-with-metricbeat/blob/master/images/prometheus-autodiscover-snippet.png)